-If you’ve been reading this blog for any length of time, you know that I am a big advocate of probiotics and enzyme-rich fermented beverages and homemade soda.
+If you’ve been reading this blog for any length of time, you know that I am a big advocate of probiotic fermented beverages.

 A survey of ethnic drinks from around the world reveals that enjoyment of the unique, health-boosting refreshment furnished by traditionally fermented beverages is nearly universal.